 Medina, Ohio 44256,

 The Society's holdings and resource material is in the 1886 John Smart House at 206 N. Elmwood, Medina, Ohio 44256.
-The Historical Society is a 501c3 organization, and all donations are fully deductible.
-Artifact donations are also tax deductible based on an appraisal provided by the donor.
-Our active committees include Digitization, Finance, Genealogy, Holiday Themes and Special Events.
+The Historical Society is a 501c3 organization, and donations may be deductible.
+Artifact donations may also be tax deductible based on an appraisal obtained by the donor

 First Sunday of the month 1pm-4pm

 Call ahead if there is a holiday falling on the Sunday

 Tours by appointment

 Our operations are funded by donations, memberships, and fundraisers.
 Donations to our general fund allow us to continue to fulfill our mission, provide programs, exhibits, and research assistance to the community.
 They allow us to continue to care for our large collection of historical artifacts and archival materials that tell the story of Medina County and to care for our museums; The John Smart House Museum and now the McDowell-Phillips house.
 Thank you for your support!

 Visit our Gift Corner!